fut-infrastructure/implementation-guide/pages/_includes/ehealth-task-intro.md

+# Introduction

 A task resource describes an activity that can be performed and tracks the state of completion of that activity.
 It is a representation that an activity should be or has been initiated, and eventually, represents the successful or unsuccessful completion of that activity.

-#### Scope and Usage
+# Scope and Usage

 In scope of the eHealth Infrastructure, the Task resource is used for:

-* tracking an activity to be performed by a single individual, for instance a citizen
+* tracking an activity to be performed by an individual (a Patient, a Practitioner, or a RelatedPerson).
-* coordinating and tracking an activity to be performed by a member of a careteam
+* coordinating and tracking an activity to be performed by a member of a CareTeam or an Organization.

 Task resources are produced by eHealth Infrastructure as reaction to measurements being submitted or expected measurements not being submitted.